davepinch/pinchy.cc/content/topics/places/sites/walker-valley/directions/walker-valley-directions-7.md

 ---
 title: "Keep left and look for the Mineral Council sign on your left."
-next: "Park near the gate on the side of the road."
+next: "Drive until you reach the gate, and then park."
 related: Mineral Council sign on Walker Valley Road
 tags:
   - Directions to Walker Valley